 As a senior in 1996, Collins had his most productive season, leading the Blue Devils in three-point field goals (79), three-point percentage (.441), free throws made (83) and attempted (115), assists (132) and steals (37).
 Collins also ranked second on the team by averaging 16.3 points per game.
 He was among the ACC leaders in scoring (10th), assists (fourth), field goal percentage (.467, seventh) and free throw percentage (.722, 10th).

-Collins is the son of former NBA All-Star, Doug Collins, who is currently the head coach of the Philadelphia 76ers.
+Collins is the son of former NBA All-Star, Doug Collins, who is currently an NBA television analyst for ESPN.
 A native of nearby Northbrook, Ill., Collins is a 1996 graduate of Duke with a bachelor's degree in sociology.